gestalt-config/gestalt/README.md

 If all members are optional, and we have no parameters we will try and create the class with the default empty constructor.

+If you didn't manually add any Decoders as part of the GestaltBuilder, it will add the defaults.
+The GestaltBuilder uses the service loader to create instances of the Decoders.
+It will configure them by passing in the GestaltConfig to applyConfig.
+To register your own default add it to a file in META-INF\services\org.github.gestalt.config.decoder.Decoder and add the full path to your Decoder

 # Reload Strategies
 When adding a ConfigSource to the builder, if can you also add a reload strategy for the ConfigSource, when the source changes, or we receive an event to reload the config source Gestalt will get a notification and automatically attempt to reload the config.